bigsk1/podcast-ai/README.md

 cd podcast-ai
 ```

-2. Create your .env file with required API keys and settings
+2. Create your .env file with required API keys and settings, see the .env.example

 3. Using Docker Compose: